 If there is another class after yours, it is highly disrespectful and disorganised to carry on while another teacher waits.
 If it is the last class before a break, still finish on time.
 Students need their break.
 Don’t eat into their time.
 They have their needs and necessities.
-Don’t be stupid and judgemental to think that just because they want to leave on time they don’t have zeal for knowledge.
+Don’t be judgemental to think that just because they want to leave on time they don’t have zeal for knowledge.

 Come on time and leave on time.
 If you can’t show respect for time don’t expect to be shown respect.